danneedebro/VBA_sprintf/README.md

 The second option is clearly much easier and it amazes me that every language doesn't implement the sprintf-function as a standard function

-There probably a tonne of these implementations out there but I needed something that could probe the format spec (the `%03d` code) and return the fieldwidth etc (`GetFormatSpecProperty`)
+There are probably a tonne of these implementations out there but I needed something that could probe the format spec (the `%03d` code) and return the fieldwidth etc (`GetFormatSpecProperty`) and while doing that it was an easy step to do the whole function.

 # Usage
 Import this .cls file as a new Class module and instanciate it from your module using